Macau GP: Irwin tops opening practice session on PBM Ducati

 The Carrick man, who only made his debut at the event in the Far East last year, led the session on the PBM Be Wiser Ducati until around seven minutes from the end, when Rutter took over on his SMT Bathams BMW.

-However, as the clock ticked down, Irwin upped the ante and put in a flying lap in 2m 26.022s on the Panigale to end day one at the head of the time sheets.
+However, as the clock ticked down, Irwin upped the ante and put in a flying lap in 2m 26.022s on the Panigale to head the time sheets.
 Rutter was 1.4 seconds behind in second place, with Austrian rider Horst Saiger slotting into third, a further second in arrears.

 Derek Sheils impressed with the fourth fastest time on the Cookstown B.E.
 Racing Suzuki.
 The Dublin rider is also making his second appearance at Macau after finishing ninth on his debut in 2016 for John Burrows’ Dungannon-based team.
 Sheils’ time of 2m 29.522s was 3.5 seconds down on pacesetter Irwin.